Gonadotropin-releasing hormone

 Gonadotropin-releasing hormone (GnRH) is a releasing hormone responsible for the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the anterior pituitary.
 GnRH is a tropic peptide hormone synthesized and released from GnRH neurons within the hypothalamus.
 GnRH is inhibited by testosterone.
 The peptide belongs to gonadotropin-releasing hormone family.
-It constitutes the initial step in the hypothalamic–pituitary–gonadal axis.
+It constitutes the initial step in the activation of hypothalamic–pituitary–gonadal axis.

+While there are related hormones which are called Gonadotropin-releasing hormones, (GnRH2 and GnRH3), GnRH1 is the form of gonadotropin-releasing hormone that is involved in pituitary gland signaling in humans.
+Because of this, it is often referred to as just GnRH in this context.

 Structure

 The identity of GnRH was clarified by the 1977 Nobel Laureates Roger Guillemin and Andrew V. Schally: